Vyral/base-template/_posts/2018-09-20-what-are-the-signs-that-its-time-to-move.md

 A lot of people are going to try to pressure you into moving, but how do you know for yourself when the time is right? **Here are a few questions to ask yourself to know if it’s time to move:**

 **1. Have you outgrown your home?** This doesn’t necessarily mean that your home is too small.
 It could be that your commute is too much or your lifestyle has changed.
-If you’re feeling that pressure, the odds are that the people who are living in your home are feeling that pressure as well and it’s time for something new.
+If you’re feeling that pressure, the odds are that the other people who are living in your home are feeling that pressure as well and it’s time for something new.

 **2. Has your lifestyle changed?** Whether or not you know it, you have a specific lifestyle and a number of different factors can change it.
 You might get a bigger car, a smaller car, or might want to live more efficiently.
 Those are all great reasons to even start thinking about moving.